 Seek to become aware of something not previously known.

 This could be something as simple as the color of a friend’s eyes or an unfamiliar word.

 Step outside your comfort zone and explore a new park or a new neighborhood.

 Trying a new food or meeting a new person are experiences we should all seek.

 Break the Rules.

-Find ways to take off self-imposed limits.
 It could be as simple as remembering to be a child and blow bubbles in your milk or as rebellious as not writing out the grocery list and just ‘going for it’.
-It could be allowing someone to hug you or remembering to hug them.

-The current me can impact her future… and THAT is what this is all about.
+The current me can affect her future… and that is what this is all about.